Corruption in Canada: Law enforcement

 The RCMP's own study found 330 internal corruption cases between 1995 and 2005.
 "Improperly giving out police information was the most common type of corrupt behaviour, followed by fraud, misuse of police officer status, theft and interference with the judicial process."
-These numbers are likely an understatement of true levels as the RCMP has admitted not tracking "hundreds of cases of serious misconduct committed by Mounties across the country for years".
-Also, in 2013 nearly 300 current and former female Mounties joined a class-action lawsuit alleging harassment.
+These numbers are likely an understatement of true levels, as the RCMP has admitted not tracking "hundreds of cases of serious misconduct committed by Mounties across the country for years".
+Also, in 2013, nearly 300 current and former female Mounties joined a class-action lawsuit alleging harassment.

 As of 2023, the Canadian Border Services Agency (CBSA) is the only public safety department without an external civilian review body, and several proposed bills to create a watchdog body for the organisation have failed.
 Each year, the CBSA conducts hundreds of internal investigations into allegations of employee misconduct, including sexual harassment, missing money, and criminal associations.
-The CBSA generally distances itself from blame by claiming that such offenses are committed by a minority of employees, and not representative of the entire agency.
-External government reports state that employees sometimes have fear of reprisals for reporting wrongdoing.
-Despite legislation known as ATIP, or Access to Information Policy, acquiring statistics, or reports is also a complex process, that can take months despite the standard 60-day law to comply and appeals to the Public Service Integrity Commission are often "Well Founded."
+The CBSA generally distances itself from blame by claiming that such offenses are committed by a minority of employees, and are not representative of the entire agency.
+External government reports state that employees sometimes have a fear of reprisals for reporting wrongdoing.
+Despite legislation known as ATIP, or Access to Information Policy, acquiring statistics, or reports, is also a complex process, that can take months despite the standard 60-day law to comply and appeals to the Public Service Integrity Commission are often "Well Founded."

-In 2016, Toronto Police Service faced several high-profile cases of corruption and disproportionate use of force.
-Constable James Forcillo was found guilty of attempt of murder in the death of 18-year-old Sammy Yatim.
+In 2016, the Toronto Police Service faced several high-profile cases of corruption and disproportionate use of force.
+Constable James Forcillo was found guilty of attempted murder in the death of 18-year-old Sammy Yatim.
 Four police officers were arrested and charged with "nine counts of obstructing justice and eight counts of perjury".

 Government and civil service

 Employment insurance overcharges

 In the late 1990s and 2000s, the Government of Canada illegally overcharged Canadians with respect to employment insurance premiums.
 The overcharges exceeded $40 billion.
 As noted by the Auditor General of Canada in her 2004 report:

 Parliament did not intend, in my view, that the Account would accumulate a surplus beyond what could reasonably be spent for employment insurance purposes, given the existing benefit structure, while also providing for an economic downturn.
 Accordingly, in my opinion, the Government did not observe the intent of the Employment Insurance Act.

-On December 11, 2008, the Supreme Court of Canada ruled the overcharges were unlawful.
+On December 11, 2008, the Supreme Court of Canada ruled that the overcharges were unlawful.
 As stated by the Supreme Court of Canada in Confédération des syndicats nationaux v.
 Canada (Attorney General):

 [96] For these reasons, I would therefore allow the appeals in part and declare that the versions of ss.
 66.1 and 66.3 of the Employment Insurance Act that applied in 2002, 2003 and 2005 are invalid and that employers' and employees' premiums for 2002, 2003 and 2005 were collected unlawfully.